LuccaWang1/PetPlanner/README.md

 3. Add a Specialist

-* A user can add care providers, or specialists, for each pet
-* The specialists can include the pet's vet, groomer, nail trimmer, and emergency vet
+* A user can add care providers, or specialists, for each pet (vet, groomer, nail trimmer, and emergency vet)
 * Specialists are saved in the PostgreSQL relational database under the user's account
-* The user can assign the specialist to one or all of their pets
-* The Javascript fetch request brings in the user's pet data, and I mapped to it so the user can associate one or all of their pets with the specialist
+* The user's existing pet data is mapped, so the user can assign the specialist to one or all of their pets

 ![Image of the hover over add specialist in dropdown](/static/images/Readme_Markdown/add_specialist_dropdown.png) *This is how a user can add a specialist for their pet or all their pets*